GiGainfosystems/BuFFI/README.md

 ![](readme_images/schema.png)

+If you want to learn more about how BuFFI works, check out the video linked below in [Deep Dive](#deep-dive).

 ## Getting started

 Before we begin, there is a minimal example in this repository that gives a great overview of what is needed to get started and the results that you can expect.
 There are a couple of bits that need to be added manually as well as some (naming) restrictions, but we hope to get rid of some of them in the future.
 Most importantly, your Rust API code itself won't have to adhere to any limitations (as long as you only pass serailizable data and return a Result).